robinmonjo/coincoin/README.md

-# coinstack
+# coincoin

 [![Build Status](https://travis-ci.org/robinmonjo/blockchain.svg?branch=master)](https://travis-ci.org/robinmonjo/blockchain)

 <img align="right" src="logo.png">

-`coinstack` is a cryptocurrency proof-of-concept implemented in Elixir.
+`coincoin` is a cryptocurrency proof-of-concept implemented in Elixir.
 It's an umbrella project that focuses on the 2 main components of (most of) the existing cryptocurrencies: the **blockchain** and **digital transactions**.

 It's goal is to be as simple as possible but complete enough to technically understand what's going on behind Bitcoin or Ethereum for example.
 It's also a way do dive more into Elixir and OTP.

-## Why coinstack ?
+## Why coincoin ?

 Lately I heard a lot about: